Book a treatment

 Excessive acidity reduces the detoxification capacity of the liver and forces the body to remove calcium from the bones and teeth in an effort to re-alkalinise the body (calcium is alkaline and neutralises acids such as phosphoric acid).
 Phosphates are contained in cola drinks.

-Cellulite-producing factor: ⭑
+Phosphoric acid’s cellulite-producing factor: ⭑

 Preservatives, "dead drinks" and cellulite

 Different fizzy drinks contain different types of preservatives.
-Most preservatives used today have been tried and tested for decades, and are not as bad as we think.
+Most preservatives used today have been tried and tested for decades and are not as bad as we think.

 However, the problem with food and drinks containing preservatives is not so much the preservatives per se, the problem is that the food and drinks are not fresh.